jades-survey/jades-survey.github.io/scientists/publications.markdown

 by Marcia Rieke et al.,
 to be submitted (2023)

-#### JADES: NIRSpec Deep/HST Data Release Redshifts and Line fluxes from the deepest Cycle 1 NIRSpec MSA Spectroscopy of the Hubble Ultra Deep Field
+#### JADES Initial Data Release for the Hubble Ultra Deep Field: Redshifts and Line Fluxes of Distant Galaxies from Deep JWST NIRSpec Multi-Object Spectroscopy
 by Andrew Bunker et al.,
 to be submitted (2023)